dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/getting-started/demos.md

 ---
 title: 'Demos'
-description: 'The purpose of having Eufemia Demos is that You as a developer can see the code and understand Eufemia and be inspired and give You a good start.'
+description: 'The purpose of having Eufemia Demos is that you as a developer can see the code and understand Eufemia and be inspired and give you a good start.'
 order: 5
 ---